cs-fullstack-2020-spring/200416-mern-intro-cw-bdavis171/README.md

 # 20-04-16 MERN Intro CW - Create and Read All

+### Well done, cool styling and good choice using a dropdown for gender selection.
+Would have liked to see you clear the input fields on submit.
+Overall, great work /as usual/
+### Score : 5/5

 ### File Structure + Set Up
 - Create a directory called `server` - this is where our server will be
 - Create a react app called `client` - this is where our react app will be